Partnerships

 Selina Mohammed, PhD

-Associate Professor of Nursing, University of Washington Bothell, School of Nursing
+Professor, University of Washington Bothell, School of Nursing & Health Studies

 Myra Parker, JD, PhD (Mandan & Hidatsa)